 Protein S Deficiency

-MTHFR is considered with thrombophilias because it is a blood based disease that may cause blood clots.
+MTHFR is considered one of the thrombophilias because it is a blood-based disease that may cause blood clots.
 MTHFR is a genetic defect with several known mutations.
 Many persons with MTHFR are unable to metabolize folic acid.

 Acquired thrombophilias are blood clotting disorders that develop after injuries or other medical conditions.